 In construction sites, third parties are quite common.
 General contractors may hire many different independent subcontractors to do specific jobs.
 For example, electricians and plumbers may work on the same site but are typically not employed by the same people.
 These third parties might all be working on the same construction project, but they do not necessarily have the requisite employee-employer relationship needed for a workers’ compensation claim.
 Therefore, a personal lawsuit may be possible after an on-site accident.

 It may also be possible to sue the manufacturer of work equipment that malfunctioned and caused your accident.
 Construction sites often employ heavy machinery and dangerous power tools to get the job done.
 Workers rely on this equipment being in proper working order for their own safety and the safety of other workers around them.
 Sometimes, construction equipment can have defects that make them very dangerous.
 For example, if the brakes fail to work correctly on a bulldozer, a severe accident could occur.
-The manufacturer need not be present on the construction site to be responsible for their faulty equipment.
+According to our Wakefield faulty machinery lawyer, the manufacturer need not be present on the construction site to be responsible for their faulty equipment.

 How Workers’ Compensation Affects Your Right to Sue After a Construction Site Accident in Massachusetts

 Ordinarily, workers’ compensation would bar most employees’ rights to sue their employer for a work-related accident.
 Workers’ compensation is usually an employee’s only option.
 However, workers’ compensation does not cover specific types of employees, which can include certain independent contractors.

 Independent contractors are typical on construction sites, as mentioned previously.
 Construction projects are often very large and require workers to perform vastly different jobs.
 Bricklayers, plumbers, electricians, and others may all be hired to do various jobs on one construction site.
 If they are independent contractors, they may not be covered by workers’ compensation and may be able to sue for work-related accidents.